Some National Parks Are Still Open — What to Know Before Heading Out

 If you’re thinking about heading to a nearby national park, there are a few things you should know.

-Popular parks around the country that are now closed include: Great Smokey Mountains National Park, Rocky Mountain National Park, and Yosemite National Park.
+Popular parks around the country that are now closed include: Joshua Tree, Yellowstone, Great Smokey Mountains National Park, Rocky Mountain National Park, and Yosemite.

 Many of the country’s national parks that remain open during the COVID-19 outbreak, have cut services, canceled programs and closed visitor centers with park shuttles, restaurants and ranger-guided programs also on hold.
 A good rule of thumb is that most services that require employee-visitor close interaction have been suspended.
 Many parks have also temporarily closed their camping sites.
 Check your park’s status before visiting.